Igor Krutoy

-Krutoy was awarded the Lenin Komsomol Prize in 1989.
-He is also "Honoured Artist of the Russian Federation", People's Artist of Russia and People's Artist of Ukraine.
+Krutoy was awarded the title "Honoured Artist of the Russian Federation", People's Artist of Russia and People's Artist of Ukraine.
+Winner of ZD Awards, and Ovation Award.

-As a composer, he has collaborated with numerous renowned singers in classical and contemporary music, such as Anna Netrebko, Dmitri Hvorostovsky, Aida Garifullina, Andrea Bocelli, Dimash Kudaibergen, Lara Fabian, Alla Pugacheva, Ani Lorak, Rose Sisters, Mikhail Shufutinsky and Irina Allegrova.
+As a composer, he has collaborated with numerous singers in classical and pop music, such as Anna Netrebko, Dmitri Hvorostovsky, Aida Garifullina, Andrea Bocelli, Sumi Jo, Alla Pugacheva, Lara Fabian, Dimash Qudaibergen, Valery Leontyev, Ani Lorak, Sergey Lazarev, Irina Allegrova, Mikhail Shufutinsky and others.

+Since 2002, together with Raymonds Pauls, he organized the New Wave competition for young performers.

 Life and career

-Igor Krutoy was born on July 29, 1954, in Haivoron (Kirovograd Oblast).
+Igor Krutoy was born on July 29, 1954, in Haivoron, Kirovograd Oblast to Jewish parents.
 When a child, he taught himself to play the accordion, and later played in the school band.
-Igor studied at the musical school, and after graduation he entered the Theory faculty at Kirovograd music college, where he graduated with distinction in 1974.
+Krutoy studied at the musical school, and after graduation he entered the Theory faculty at Kirovograd music college, where he graduated with distinction in 1974.
 He failed to enter the Kiev Conservatory and spent the following year giving accordion classes in Haivoron and Bandurovo village.
-Next year Igor entered Nikolaev State Pedagogical Institute at conductor (choral music) department.
+Next year Krutoy entered Nikolaev State Pedagogical Institute at conductor (choral music) department.
 While studying there, he worked in restaurants, where he met singer Aleksander Serov, who later would become his friend and perform many of his songs.
-During that period Krutoy also worked as artistic director of Valentina Tolkunova band and gave performances accompanying famous Russian actor Yevgeny Leonov.
+During that period Krutoy also worked as artistic director of Valentina Tolkunova band and gave performances accompanying Russian male actor Yevgeny Leonov.

-In 1979, he was invited to Moscow Concert Orchestra "Panorama", where he worked together with such famous artists, as Leonid.
+In 1979, he was invited to Moscow Concert Orchestra "Panorama", where he worked together with artists such as Leonid.
 In 1986 Igor Krutoy finally managed to enter the Saratov Conservatory, the composer department.
 In parallel, his friend, popular singer Aleksander Serov, was winning international competitions with Igor Krutoy songs "Inspiration" and "In Fate's Despite".
+Krutoy was awarded the Lenin Komsomol Prize in 1989.

 In 2012, Igor Krutoy became the chairman of Music1.ru and a shareholder of Net Element following a $2 million investment into the company.
 The joint venture culminated with the launch of www.Music1.ru, expected to become the online centerpiece of Krutoy's music enterprise and the online music market leader in the Commonwealth of Independent States (CIS) countries.

 Family

-Igor Krutoy's father Yakov Krutoy (1917–1980) is Jewish.
-He worked as a freight forwarder at "RADIODETAL" factory in Haivoron.
-His mother Svetlana (born 1934) worked as laboratory specialist at sanitary and epidemiological station.
-His sister Alla Krutaya (married name Baratta), is the author and host of Laskavo prosymo (Welcome, "Ласкаво просимо") show at TV company "Ukraine".
-Alla has been living in the United States since 1993, she is married to Italian lawyer Anthony Baratta, and they have one daughter, Natasha, who is a student.
+Born into a Jewish family, to Yakov Krutoy (1917–1980), who worked as a freight forwarder at "RADIODETAL" factory in Haivoron, and mother Svetlana (born 1934), who worked as laboratory specialist at sanitary and epidemiological station.
+His sister Alla Krutaya, is the author and host of Laskavo prosymo (Welcome, "Ласкаво просимо") show at TV company "Ukraine".